 Direct mail involves sending promotional materials, such as postcards, letters and brochures, directly to voters' mailboxes.
 It is a targeted approach that allows campaigns to reach specific demographics, convey detailed messages and create a tangible connection with recipients.
 Historically, direct mail has been a reliable method for political outreach, helping candidates present their platforms and encourage voter turnout.

 A study found that direct mail makes more of an impact, with 75% of people saying they remember receiving a direct mail piece.
-The Direct Marketing Association states that 73% of consumers say they prefer direct mail for brand communication because it’s more tangible than digital ads.
+This recall power is reinforced by recent research which indicates that the average piece of direct mail generates 134 seconds of attention across 28 days, proving its long-term impact in the home.
+The Direct Marketing Association (DMA) states that 73% of consumers say they prefer direct mail for brand communication because it’s more tangible than digital ads.
+This tangibility is especially crucial in high-stakes environments like elections, where credibility and clarity of message are paramount.

 How Direct Mail Reaches Voters